xyjie37/FLOAM/README.md

 ## Data Partition

-Before running the main code, the data allocation program need to be executed.Data allocation methods are categorized into multi-task and class-incremental types, all data allocation code is located in the `./dataset` folder.
+Before running the main code, the data allocation program need to be executed.
+Data allocation methods are categorized into multi-task and class-incremental types, all data allocation code is located in the `./dataset` folder.

 ## Run Code